dvreeze/ocp-java-17-learning/doc/chapter09-collections-and-generics.md

 Crate bubbasCrate = new Crate(new Elephant("Bubba"));

-// The compiler knows tha cast below will succeed Elephant bubba = (Elephant) bubbasCrate.contents();
+// The compiler knows the cast below will succeed Elephant bubba = (Elephant) bubbasCrate.contents();
 ```